IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

 2. The DSP, who is also taking part in sharing, is the receiver.
 The DSP has access to the advertiser's decryption keys, through the UID2 Portal sharing permissions setup, and can therefore decrypt the UID2 tokens into raw UID2s for segment creation.

 Both the UID2 sender and receiver must create a UID2 Portal account (see [Account Setup in the UID2 Portal](#account-setup-in-the-uid2-portal)) in order to take part in sharing.
-Without an account, a UID2 participant is not displayed in the list of sharing participants in the UID2 Portal.
+Without an account, a UID2 participant is not displayed in the list of sharing participants in the UID2 Portal, and cannot receive the sender's decryption keys.

-## Workflow: Tokenized Sharing Via Creative Pixels
+## Workflow: Tokenized Sharing in Creative Pixels

 If you're using creative pixels, the DSP takes the raw UID2 and encrypts it into a UID2 token.
 The token is added into the creative pixel that is fired on impression.